The Liberties, Dublin: Historical location

 These two liberties are mentioned in Allen's Register of 1529, but without describing their exact location.
-After the dissolution of the monasteries by Henry VIII the liberties of Thomas Court and Donore was granted to William Brabazon, ancestor of the Earls of Meath.
+After the dissolution of the monasteries by Henry VIII, the liberties of Thomas Court and Donore were granted to William Brabazon, ancestor of the Earls of Meath.
 In 1579 the city of Dublin claimed the abbey to be within the jurisdiction and liberty of the city, but they lost their case.
 From then on the head of the liberty was the Earl of Meath.
-The family lent its name to places and streets in the district e.g. the Meath Market, the Meath Hospital and Meath Street.
+The family lent its name to places and streets in the district, e.g. the Meath Market, the Meath Hospital and Meath Street.
 They also named Brabazon Row, Brabazon Street and Ardee Street (they were Barons Ardee since 1616).

 In 1728 Charles Brooking published a detailed map, the Map of the City and Suburbs of Dublin, which contained a description of the boundaries of the liberties.
 The Manor of St. Sepulchre boundaries stretched from Bishop St. to St. Stephen's Green, along Harcourt Street to Donnybrook, across Rathgar to Harold's Cross and back along Clanbrassil Street to Patrick Street.
 The Earl of Meath's liberty ran west along The Coombe to Ardee St., turning north towards Echlin St. then along James's Street to Meath Street, then through various smaller streets to Ash St. and back to the Coombe.

-In 1837 the Ordnance Survey started developing their maps, and that of Dublin published in 1840 showed all the liberties, from the smallest (Christ Church Liberty, one acre and two roods) to the largest (the Earl of Meath's Liberty, 380 acres).
+In 1837 the Ordnance Survey started developing its maps, and that of Dublin published in 1840 showed all the liberties, from the smallest (Christ Church Liberty, one acre and two roods) to the largest (the Earl of Meath's Liberty, 380 acres).